-State Flex Program Rural Emergency Medical Services Assessment Strategies
+State Flex Program Rural EMS Assessment Strategies (FMT Policy Brief #46)

 EMS, MRHRC, Flex Monitoring Team, emergency medical services, rural, assessment

-This policy brief provides an overview of the Emergency Medical Services (EMS) assessment projects and tools implemented by five State Flex Programs (Arizona, California, Minnesota, Nebraska, and Wisconsin), including the strategies and tools used to conduct their assessments and their dissemination plans.
+This brief provides an overview of the EMS assessment projects and tools implemented by five State Flex Programs (Arizona, California, Minnesota, Nebraska, and Wisconsin), including the strategies and tools used to conduct their assessments and their dissemination plans.
 Based on State Flex Program grant applications, progress reports, assessment tools, and interviews with key informants, this brief provides insight into state EMS assessments, factors that contributed to their successes and challenges, and their plans for disseminating results.
 The brief concludes by highlighting lessons learned to inform the efforts of others interested in conducting their own rural EMS assessments.

 - Flex funding was an important resource that helped leverage in-kind support from EMS stakeholders.